Prince Harry and Meghan Markle Are ‘Royal’ No More, and Coronavirus Will Delay Their Rebrand

 Wild estimates of how many hundreds of millions of dollars they might be worth on the open market began to circulate.

-Such speculation of wild riches and a fabulous life as celebrity campaigners seemed a far cry on Tuesday, when, amidst a silence so absolute you could hear a metaphorical pin drop, they formally ceased to be senior royals.
+Such speculation of wild riches and a fabulous life as celebrity campaigners seemed quite distant on Tuesday, when, amidst a silence so absolute you could hear a metaphorical pin drop, they formally ceased to be senior royals.

 Instead, they are just two more private citizens living in Los Angeles under an extraordinary global lockdown.